Estimated reading time: 6 minutes

 Crested geckos are beautiful lizards and are known for their patterns and colors, also called morphs.
-Some reptiles, like chameleons, have the ability to change their color and blend in with their environment.
-So, do crested geckos share the same color-changing ability?
-Can crested geckos change color?
+Some reptiles, like chameleons, can change their color and blend in with their environment.
+But do crested geckos have the ability to change color?

 Crested geckos can change their color.
 A color change can be caused just by growing older.
 Hatchlings and juveniles usually have a different or other shade of color than when they’re adults.
 Another color-changing process is called “firing up”.
 This process depends on various factors.

-Crested geckos are limited in their ability to change color and can’t really do this on their own will.
-They will change their color because when they grow up or when they’re exposed to certain environmental triggers.
-There’s also another way the color of your gecko can change temporarily, the shed cycle.
+Crested geckos are limited in their ability to change color and can’t do this of their own will.
+However, they will change their color when they grow up or are exposed to specific environmental triggers.
+Another way that causes the color of your gecko to change temporarily is the shed cycle.

 Why Do Crested Geckos Change Color?